vPackets/vPackets-blog/content/about.md

 # Who am I ?

 My name is Nicolas MICHEL.
-I am a french networking engineer and expatriate
+I am a french networking engineer and expatriate.

 I have spent 15 years in the IT industry and I primarily focus on networking (Data Center – Enterprise Campus – WAN) and Unified Communications.
 After focusing on traditionnal networking  I realized that our industry was completely shifting to new frameworks and ways to deliver technological outcomes that would answer some business challenges that companies are struggling with.
 I decided to stay a networking expert but with a focus on Automation and Devops.